The Essay Competition

-The Frank MacDonald Memorial Prize is an essay-based competition for grade nine students that helps promote and preserve the meaning of the Anzac spirit in the Tasmanian community.
+The Frank MacDonald Memorial Prize (FMMP) is an essay competition that commemorates and preserves the meaning of the Anzac spirit in the Tasmanian community.

 The Frank MacDonald Memorial Prize was first awarded in 2004 and is an initiative of the Tasmanian Government, supported by RSL Tasmania.
-The Prize is jointly administered by the Department of Education, and Communities, Sport and Recreation Tasmania, in the Department of Premier and Cabinet.
+The Prize is administered by the Department of Communities Tasmania, with an education component provided by the Department of Education.

 The prize recognises World War I veteran, Frank MacDonald, who was born in Ulverstone in 1896, and died in August 2003 at the age of 107.